astropy/photutils/docs/getting_started.rst

     152 111.52575  195.73192 0.45827852 ...
 0 8109 7.9278607    -2.24789
     Length = 152 rows

-Using the list of source locations (``xcentroid`` and ``ycentroid``), we now compute the sum of the pixel values in circular apertures with a radius of 4 pixels.
-The :func:`~photutils.aperture_photometry` function returns an Astropy `~astropy.table.Table` with the results of the photometry:
+Using the source locations (i.e. the ``xcentroid`` and ``ycentroid`` columns), we now define circular apertures centered at these positions with a radius of 4 pixels and compute the sum of the pixel values within the apertures.
+The :func:`~photutils.aperture_photometry` function returns an Astropy `~astropy.table.QTable` with the results of the photometry:

 .. doctest-requires:: scipy